 8. Calle Ocho Walk of Fame (Paseo de las Estrellas)

 To get a grasp of some of the figures who have shaped this part of Miami, make sure you take a peek at Little Havana’s own walk of fame, stretching between 12th Avenue and 17th Avenues.

 9. Little Havana’s Calle Ocho Cigar Shops

 Little Havana is famous for its cigar shops, so no trip to Little Havana is complete without the obligatory stop or two to a few Calle Ocho cigar shops.

 From the Cuba Tobacco Cigar Company to the popular Little Havana Cigar Factory, where you will find premium hand-crafted cigars and a smoking lounge, to Havana Classic Cigar, a casual tobacco shop with a nice coffee bar.
 You can spend a whole day in Little Havana going from one cigar shop to another.

-The U.S. has an ongoing trade embargo with Cuba, so while the cigars maybe are hand-rolled by Cubans, the tobacco used in most cases likely came from Central America or elsewhere in the Caribbean.
+The U.S. has an ongoing trade embargo with Cuba, so while the cigars may be hand-rolled by Cubans, the tobacco used in most cases likely came from Central America or elsewhere in the Caribbean.